oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/dsp_control/README.md

      ```
      nmake fpga
      ```

-> **Note**:  The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not support Windows*.
-Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

 > **Note**: If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a